Kunle-xy/ai-personas/README.md

 # Environment Setup Instructions

-This guide outlines the steps necessary to set up your development environment for the project.
+This outlines the steps required to set up your development environment for this project.
 Please follow the instructions in the order provided.

 ## Prerequisites